jsdelivr/jsdelivr/README.md

 Smart Load Balancing
 --------------------

 jsDelivr uses real user performance data (also known as RUM) to make its routing decisions.
 These metrics are gathered from hundreds of websites and are used in our load balancing algorithm to make accurate decisions for serving content.
-Part of the logic is hosted close to users for optimal performance thanks to [edge hosting by appfleet](https://appfleet.com/)

 All providers (CDNs and custom servers) are tested millions times per day by real users from all over the world.
 Based on this information, jsDelivr knows what provider is the fastest for each user.
 Each user gets a unique response based on his or her location, ISP, and the providers' uptime in real time.